barcicki/GorCalculator/README.md

 4. Add opponents.

 	For each opponent specify his GoR rating and game result.
 You can get GoR of yout opponents from EGD by clicking *Find* button.
 If the game involved handicap, click *Details* to provide number of handicaps and color

 5. After each modification, new rating is calculated.
 You can see the total change of your rating in the top of screen and the contribution of each game below the opponents' data.

+6. You can click Tournaments button in top-right corner to switch between your tournaments (e.g. to keep results of other players)

-6. You can click Update button in top-right corner to update the list from EGD
+7. You can click Update button from menu to update the list from EGD

-7. While on the list screen, you can click Save filter button in top-right corner to save current filter as a default one.
+8. While on the list screen, you can click Save filter button in top-right corner to save current filter as a default one.

 ## Licence ##